cjdbarlow/Part-One/peep.md

         * May result in circulation only intermittently throughout the cardiac cycle

 ##IPPV
 IPPV is the generation of a positive (greater than atmospheric) airway pressure during inspiration.
-Physiological effects of IPPV are predominantly related to mean airway pressure, and so are generally similar to PEEP, but of reduced magnitude.

-###Respiratory
-* Reduced V/Q ratio
+Physiological effects of IPPV are:
+* Predominantly related to mean airway pressure
+Are generally similar to PEEP.
+* Only occur in inspiration
+* Are typically of greater magnitude when they do occur (as P<sub>insp</sub> is generally much higher than PEEP)

 ##References